Lopez15-Hub/reprovider-docs/versioned_docs/version-1.0.0/examples/read-data-from-api-with-buildux.md

-# Read data from api with Buildux
+# Basic counter with Redux using Buildux

 Learn how to fetch data from an API like Json Placeholder using Buildux and Buildux Thunks.